jaimehrubiks/kodewolf/source/content/blog/how-does-dns-work.md

 ![server](./images/server.jpg)

-So remember that DNS is a matter of **domain**, and this is why it is working. **Each domain know where to find the subdomains**.
+So remember that DNS is a matter of **domain**, and that's why it works. **Each domain know where to find the subdomains**.
 Let's go for more explanation now.

-# What happen when I ask for a website ?
+# What happens when I ask for a website ?

 As I said, DNS is a matter of domain, so the DNS client we've got with the OS kernel will ask step by step, domain by domain, the website you ask.